AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 ## Generate synthetic data

-If the above datasets are not satisfied, users can generate a graph with n nodes and m edges, i.e., using the function __generate_write__ in utils.py.
+If users want to generate a graph with n nodes and m edges, please use the function __generate_write__ in utils.py.
 It returns an adjacency matrix and a [networkx](https://networkx.org/documentation/stable/reference/introduction.html) graph, and the graph will be written to a file "syn_n_m.txt" in the folder "data".

 ## Read data